jboss-developer/jboss-eap-quickstarts/cluster-ha-singleton/README.md

 Run the Quickstart in Red Hat JBoss Developer Studio or Eclipse
 -------------------------------------

 You can also start the server and deploy the quickstarts or run the Arquillian tests from Eclipse using JBoss tools.
-For more information, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_JBDS.md#use-jboss-developer-studio-or-eclipse-to-run-the-quickstarts)
+For more information, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_JBDS.md#use-jboss-developer-studio-or-eclipse-to-run-the-quickstarts).

 This quickstart is more complex than the others.
 It requires that you configure and run two instances of the JBoss EAP server, so it deploys and runs differently in JBoss Developer Studio than the other quickstarts.

+1. Be sure to import the quickstart into JBoss Developer Studio.
-1. Follow the instructions above to [Clone the EAP_HOME Directory](#clone-the-eaphome-directory).
+2. Follow the instructions above to [Clone the EAP_HOME Directory](#clone-the-eaphome-directory).
-2. Configure the first server instance in JBoss Developer Studio.
+3. Configure the first server instance in JBoss Developer Studio.
    * In the `Server` tab, right-click and choose `New` --> `Server`.
    * For the `Server name`, enter "Node1" and click `Next`.
    * In the `Create a new Server Adapter` dialog, choose `Create a new runtime (next page)` and click `Next`.